karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

       ```

   - Run the tests and handle test failures:
-    - Use the `catchError` block to wrap the test execution command.
+    - Use the `catchError` block to have a `buildResult` of `'SUCCESS'` and a `stageResult` of `'FAILURE'` wrap the test execution command.
-    - Inside the `catchError` block, use the `sh` command to execute the `npm test` command (or the appropriate test command specified in your `package.json` file).
+    - Inside the `catchError` block, use a `script` block to execute the `npm test` command with the `--detectOpenHandles` flag.
+Store the exit status of the command in a variable named `testResult`.
-    - If the tests fail, the `catchError` block will catch the error and execute the specified steps.
+    - Check the value of `testResult`.
+If it is not equal to 0 (indicating test failures), throw an error with an appropriate message.
     - Use the `error` command inside the `catchError` block to mark the build as failed and provide an appropriate error message.
     - The `error` command will abort the pipeline and prevent further execution of subsequent stages.

       ```groovy
-      catchError(buildResult: 'FAILURE', stageResult: 'FAILURE') {
+      catchError(buildResult: 'SUCCESS', stageResult: 'FAILURE') {
-        sh 'npm test'
+        script {
+          def testResult = sh(script: 'npm test -- --detectOpenHandles', returnStatus: true) if (testResult != 0) {
             error "Tests failed.
 Please fix the failing tests and rerun the pipeline."
+          }
+        }
       }
       ```